-In such a system, the modifications can be dealt with in a controllable way, though we only consider the probe approximation in this work.
+In such a system, the various corrections to the redshift factor can be dealt with in a controllable way, though we only consider the probe approximation in this work.

 The paper is organised as follows.
-In Section \ref{sec:merger}, we first discuss the exchange of Hawking radiation between two black holes when they get closer and closer.
+In Section.\ \ref{sec:hr}, we first introduce the Hawking radiation from a single, isolated black hole.
+In Section.\ \ref{sec:merger}, we discuss generally the exchange of Hawking radiation between two black holes when they get closer and closer.
 At the final stage of the merger, this leads to non-negligible mass and angular momentum transfer between the holes and causes the black hole parameters to evolve.
 For a binary system with unequal masses, the evaporation of the light hole will be greatly enhanced in the near-horizon region of the heavy hole.
-In the large mass ratio case, we argue in Section \ref{sec:enhancedevaporation} that the light hole will evaporate completely before reaching the horizon of the latter.
+In Section.\ \ref{sec:enhancedevaporation}, we argue in the large mass ratio case that the light hole will evaporate completely before reaching the horizon of the latter.
 In the final section, we summarise and make some extended discussions.